mopidy/mopidy.js/README.md

 `Mopidy.ConnectionError` error.

-All methods in [Mopidy's core API](https://docs.mopidy.com/en/latest/api/core/) is available via Mopidy.js.
+All methods in [Mopidy's core API](https://docs.mopidy.com/en/latest/api/core/) are available via Mopidy.js.
 For example, the `mopidy.core.PlaybackController.get_state()` Python method is available in JSON-RPC as `core.playback.get_state` and in Mopidy.js as `mopidy.playback.getState()`.